Fox wins Alfred Dunhill Links Championship

 |Full leaderboard

-Ryan Fox won the Alfred Dunhill Links Championship by holding off Callum Shinkwin and Alex Noren by a stroke as he finished on 15 under par.
+Ryan Fox won the Alfred Dunhill Links Championship by holding off Callum Shinkwin and Alex Noren by one stroke on the Old Course at St Andrews.

-The New Zealander was among a group that trailed England's Richard Mansell by four shots after Saturday's play.
+The New Zealander trailed England's Richard Mansell by four after 54 holes.

-Mansell struggled to a closing 76 and finished tied for seventh on 11 under.
+But Mansell struggled to a closing 76 and finished tied for seventh as Fox shot 68 to win on 15 under.

-Northern Ireland's Rory McIlroy tied for fourth, a shot behind Englishman Shinkwin and Swede Noren and one ahead of England's Daniel Gavins.
+Northern Ireland's Rory McIlroy tied for fourth, a shot behind Englishman Shinkwin and Swede Noren, and one ahead of England's Daniel Gavins.

-Grant Forrest and Connor Syme were the highest placed Scots in a tie for 10th on 10 under while Robert MacIntyre was two shots further back with three-time major winner Padraig Harrington.
+Fox had regularly played the event with the late Australian cricket great Shane Warne.

+And Fox told BBC Scotland: "I felt that Warney was with me this week.
+You need a little bit of luck in golf and I felt that he was that today.

+"He absolutely loved this tournament and we had an awful lot of fun here over the years.
+A lot of people missed him this week including myself but I'm pretty proud to get the job done and remember him like that."

-After the field had played the Carnoustie, Kingsbarns and the Old Course at St Andrews from Thursday through Saturday, all returned to the Old Course for the decisive round.
+After the field had played Carnoustie, Kingsbarns and the Old Course over the first three days, all returned to the 'Home of Golf' for the final round.

-Fox picked up four birdies on his front nine and three more, with his three bogeys leaving him four under for the day.
+Fox picked up four birdies on his front nine and three more coming home, with three bogeys meaning he was four under for the day.

 Noren's third successive three-under 69 and Shinkwin's 67 put them in contention but Fox made par on the 18th to seal victory.